astral-sh/uv/README.md

     # via flask
 ```

-### Dependency caching

-Puffin uses aggressive caching to avoid re-downloading (and re-building dependencies) that have
-already been accessed.

-For dependencies that are downloaded via a registry (like PyPI) or a direct URL, Puffin respects
-HTTP caching headers.

-For Git dependencies, Puffin caches based on the fully-resolved Git commit hash (as such:
-`puffin pip-compile` will pin Git dependencies to a specific commit hash when outputting the
-resolved dependency set).

-For local path dependencies, Puffin caches based on the last-modified time of the `setup.py` or
-`pyproject.toml` file.

-To force Puffin to ignore cached data for all dependencies, run `puffin pip-install --reinstall ...`.
-To force Puffin to ignore cached data for a specific dependency, run, e.g., `puffin pip-install --reinstall-package flask ...`.
-To clear the global cache entirely, run `puffin clean`.

 ### Pre-release handling

 By default, Puffin will accept pre-release versions during dependency resolution in two cases: